Mainack/whisper-2014-2016-data-HT-2020/README.md

 ## Other publications based on this data

-* Part of this data is used in three of our other published works.
+* Part of this data is used in four of our other published works.
 ~~~
 Characterizing Usage of Explicit Hate Expressions in Social Media
 Mainack Mondal, Leandro Araujo Silva, Denzil Correa and Fabricio Benevenuto.